 An indirect inguinal hernia, however, does not pierce the posterior wall.
-The abdominal contents pass through the deep inguinal ring, passing through the inguinal canal and can exit via superficial ring.
+The abdominal contents pass through the deep inguinal ring, passing through the inguinal canal and exiting via the superficial ring.

 Differences between indirect and direct inguinal hernias

-Both types of hernia can exit the superficial ring and emerge within the testes.
-Please note that it is more common for indirect inguinal hernias to do this as the path through both anatomical inguinal rings, rather than a muscle defect, has less resistance.
+Both types of hernias can exit via the superficial ring and emerge within the scrotum, however, it is more common for indirect inguinal hernias to do this as the path through both anatomical inguinal rings, rather than a muscle defect, has less resistance.

-An appreciation of the anatomical differences can help to distinguish between the two with a clinical exam.
+An appreciation of the anatomical differences can help to distinguish between the two using clinical examination.
 The principle of this is that if you can place your finger over the deep inguinal ring (just above the mid-point of the inguinal ligament), then you can control an indirect inguinal hernia which has been reduced.
-If when you press the deep ring, the hernia still protrudes, then the hernia is emerging via a defect in the posterior wall medial to this point and is therefore a direct hernia.
-It is useful to understand this clinical test as it helps remember the difference between the two, it’s clinical application, however, is limited as it is not very reliable and doesn’t change management.
+If when you press the deep ring, the hernia still protrudes, then the hernia is emerging via a defect in the posterior wall medial to this point and is, therefore, a direct hernia.
+It is useful to understand this clinical test as it helps remember the difference between the two.
+The clinical application of this kind of assessment, however, is limited as it is not very reliable and doesn’t change management.